dywa-varaprasad/how-to-contribute-to-open-source/README.md

 - [The Architecture of Open Source Applications](https://www.aosabook.org/en/index.html) - The authors of twenty-four open source applications explain how their software is structured, and why.
 From web servers and compilers to health record management systems, they are covered here to help you become a better developer.
 - [Open Source Book Series](https://opensource.com/resources/ebooks) - Learn more about Open Source and the growing Open Source movement with a comprehensive list of free eBooks from https://opensource.com.
 - [Software Release Practice HOWTO](https://tldp.org/HOWTO/Software-Release-Practice-HOWTO/) - This HOWTO describes good release practices for Linux and other Open-Source projects.
 By following these practices, you will make it as easy as possible for users to build your code and use it, and for other developers to understand your code and cooperate with you to improve it.
-- [Open Sources 2.0 : The Continuing Evolution](https://archive.org/details/opensources2.000diborich) (2005) - Open Sources 2.0 is a collection of insightful and thought-provoking essays from today's technology leaders that continues painting the evolutionary picture that developed in the 1999 book, Open Sources: Voices from the Revolution.
+- [Open Sources 2.0: The Continuing Evolution](https://archive.org/details/opensources2.000diborich) (2005) - Open Sources 2.0 is a collection of insightful and thought-provoking essays from today's technology leaders that continues painting the evolutionary picture that developed in the 1999 book, Open Sources: Voices from the Revolution.
 - [Open Sources: Voices from the Open Source Revolution](https://www.oreilly.com/openbook/opensources/book/) - Essays from open-source pioneers such as Linus Torvalds (Linux), Larry Wall (Perl), and Richard Stallman (GNU).

 ## Open Source contribution initiatives

-> List of initiatives that aggregate beginner friendly issues to work on or seasonal events.
+> List of initiatives that aggregate beginner-friendly issues to work on or seasonal events.

 - [Up For Grabs](https://up-for-grabs.net/) - Contains projects with beginner-friendly issues.
 - [First Contributions](https://firstcontributions.github.io/) - Make your first Open Source contribution in 5 minutes.
 A tool and tutorial to help beginners get started with contributions.
 [Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and opportunity to make a contribution to the repository itself.
 - [First Timers Only](https://www.firsttimersonly.com/) - A list of bugs that are labelled "first-timers-only".
 - [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A program to encourage Open Source contributions.
 Earn gifts like t-shirts and stickers by making at least 4 pull requests in the month of October.
 - [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during the month of December.
 - [Ovio](https://ovio.org) - A platform with a curated selection of contributor-friendly projects.
-It has a [powerful issue search tool](https://ovio.org/issues) and let's you save projects and issues for later.
+It has a [powerful issue search tool](https://ovio.org/issues) and lets you save projects and issues for later.
-- [Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project) - This is a tutorial to help first-time contributors to participate in a simple and easy project and get comfortable in using GitHub.
+- [Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project) - This is a tutorial to help first-time contributors to participate in a simple and easy project and get comfortable with using GitHub.
 - [Open Source Welcome Committee](https://www.oswc.is/) - The Open Source Welcome Committee (OSWC) helps newcomers join the extraordinary world of Open Source.
 Come submit your open-source projects with us!

 ## Open Source programs to participate in

-> A program, internship, or fellowship hosted by a community to help match beginning contributors with mentors and resources to contribute to open source software projects.
+> A program, internship, or fellowship hosted by a community to help match beginning contributors with mentors and resources to contribute to Open-Source software projects.

 - [All Linux Foundation (LF) Mentorships](https://mentorship.lfx.linuxfoundation.org/#projects_all)
 - [Beginner friendly Open Source programs with their timelines](https://github.com/arpit456jain/Open-Source-Programs)